Oviedo

 The Cathedral of San Salvador

-Undoubtedly the great jewel of Oviedo is the Cathedral of San Salvador, a mecca of pilgrimage for centuries thanks to the fact that it houses the most important collection of relics of Christianity in Spain.
+Undoubtedly the great jewel of Oviedo is the Cathedral of San Salvador, a mecca of pilgrimage for centuries as it houses the most important collection of relics of Christianity in Spain.

-The Cathedral is in the Plaza Alfonso II and, in one of the corners of the square we can observe a statue of Ana Ozores, La Regenta.
-The popular work of Leopoldo Alas “Clarín” took place in Vetusta, which is the name with which he masked the city of Oviedo and which was a scandal at the time.
+The Cathedral is located in the Plaza Alfonso II.
+In one of the corners of the square, you can find a statue of Ana Ozores, La Regenta.
+The popular work by Leopoldo Alas “Clarín” took place in Vetusta, the name he used to mask the city of Oviedo, which caused a scandal at the time.

-The building was begun in the 13th century and completed three years later.
-It is located where once stood the original cathedral in the ninth century, pre-Romanesque style.
-Some buildings of that first cathedral, such as the Holy Chamber, have survived the passage of time.
+The current building was begun in the 13th century on the site of the original 9th-century pre-Romanesque cathedral.
+Some structures from that first cathedral, such as the Holy Chamber, have survived the passage of time.

-The Holy Chamber has been declared a World Heritage Site by Unesco .
-Inside it holds the Victoria crosses, symbol of the Principality of Asturias, and the Angels, symbol of the city.
-It also keeps the Box of Agates and the Holy Ark, which contains relics such as the Holy Shroud, a linen handkerchief stained with blood and venerated as a burial garment of Jesus of Nazareth.
+The Holy Chamber has been declared a World Heritage Site by UNESCO.
+Inside, it holds the Victory Cross, symbol of Asturias, and the Angels' Cross, symbol of the city.
+It also houses the Agate Box and the Holy Ark, which contains the Holy Shroud, venerated as a burial cloth of Jesus of Nazareth.

 Fontán Square

-The Plaza del Fontán is the epicentre of the city and a meeting and recreational point for the people of Oviedo.
-It is located where centuries ago there was a natural lagoon fed by springs and fountains, hence the name.
-After an intense rehabilitation of its facades, the square is now one of the most beautiful places in the old town of Oviedo and continues to host street stalls, as well as the square of Daoíz and Velarde and the surrounding streets.
+The Plaza del Fontán is the epicentre of the city and a popular meeting point.
+It is located where a natural lagoon fed by springs once stood, hence the name.
+After an intense rehabilitation, the square is now one of the most beautiful spots in the old town and continues to host street stalls, as do the Plaza de Daoíz y Velarde and the surrounding streets.

 Fontán Market

 One of the most wonderful places in Oviedo is the Fontán Market.
-Located in the same Plaza del Fontán, this market was built by the architect Javier Aguirre in 1882, finishing its construction in 1885, and is included in the catalogue of protected buildings of the City Council of Oviedo.
-Unlike other markets, this one stands out for its large windows that provide a lot of light.
-Just as farmers used to come to this square to sell their produce, today we can find plenty of stalls full of fresh produce.
-In the surroundings we can also find stalls selling traditional Asturian products.
+Located next to the square, this market was built by architect Javier Aguirre between 1882 and 1885 and is included in the catalogue of protected buildings of Oviedo.
+It stands out for its large windows that provide exceptional light.
+Today, you can find plenty of stalls full of fresh produce and traditional Asturian products.

-The Plaza de la Constitución is one of the most central and important squares in the city.
-A strategic location from which we can access the most emblematic monuments of the city.
-The square began to be built in the 17th century and has had many different names: Plaza de la Ciudad, Plaza Mayor, Plaza Real and Plaza de la República.
-It was also one of the most damaged places in the city during the Civil War.
+The Plaza de la Constitución is one of the most central and important squares in the city, serving as a strategic point to access emblematic monuments.
+Built in the 17th century, it has had various names, including Plaza Mayor and Plaza de la República.
+It was also one of the most damaged areas during the Civil War.

-Trascorrales Square is one of the most beautiful squares in the city.
-It is a small but very cozy square, where we find the famous statue of “The Milkmaid”, which we have seen so many times in postcards.
-It is located in the labyrinthine streets of the old town, near the Town Hall Square and the Fontán Market.
+Trascorrales is one of the most picturesque squares in the city.
+Small and cozy, it features the famous statue of “The Milkmaid”.
+It is tucked away in the labyrinthine streets of the old town, near the Town Hall.

 Oviedo Conference Centre

-The capital of Asturias also boasts a large green area in the heart of the city.
-The Campo de San Francisco is asmall lung located in the orchards of the disappeared Convent of San Francisco.
-It has 90,000 square meters and is a good option if you are looking for tranquility surrounded by nature.
+The capital of Asturias boasts a large green area in the heart of the city.
+Campo de San Francisco is a natural lung located on the former orchards of the San Francisco Convent.
+Covering 90,000 square metres, it is the perfect place for those seeking tranquility surrounded by nature.

 Gastronomy